Jardin du Luxembourg, Paris visitors guide

 The result was the Palace du Luxembourg, which takes its name from the Duke that previously owned the land here.
-The end result was a palace that is more French in style than Italian, after the architect managed to reach a compromise with Marie de Medici over its design, but it is very grand and we can only hope that Marie de Medici wasn't too disappointed.
+The end result was a palace that is more French gardens in style than Italian, after the architect managed to reach a compromise with Marie de Medici over its design, but it is very grand and we can only hope that Marie de Medici wasn't too disappointed.

 Those familiar with Italian architecture will perhaps notice that the rings around the columns in the centre of the facade under the clock are rather Tuscan in style.

 In any case Madame Medici was sent into exile after a series of family squabbles and power struggles just a few years after the Palais de Luxembourg was completed so perhaps it doesn't matter either way.
 The Palais du Luxembourg has been the base for the French Senate for the last 160 years, and is not generally open to the public (occasional visits by rendezvous only) but still provides an attractive backdrop to the park beyond.

 Le Jardin du Luxembourg

 The gardens in the area next to the Palace are filled with attractive flower beds, and one of our favourite features in the Jardin du Luxembourg is also near the palace.
 Near the entrance there is a quiet pond in a sheltered position lined with balustrades and large pots and sheltered by trees and with a grand statue in an alcove at one end.
 This is the Fontaine des Medicis and was built in 1624.